chrishic/AWS-certs/professional/solutions-architect/README.md

 		- Resource tags
 			- provide ability to organize and search within and across resources
 			- filterable and searchable
-			- do *not* appear in deatiled billing report
+			- do *not* appear in detailed billing report
 		- Cost allocation tags
 			- map AWS charges to organizational attributes for accounting purposes
 			- information presented in the detailed billing report and Cost Explorer (must be explicitly selected)